-The rate at which the principal amount of loans is voluntarily prepaid may impact both the amount of losses projected (since that amount is a function of the conditional default rate, the loss severity and the loan balance over time) as well as the amount of excess spread (the amount by which the interest paid by the borrowers on the underlying loan exceeds the amount of interest owed on the insured obligations).
-The assumption for the voluntary CPR follows a similar pattern to that of the conditional default rate.
+The rate at which the principal amount of loans is voluntarily prepaid may impact both the amount of losses projected (since that amount is a function of the CDR, the loss severity and the loan balance over time) as well as the amount of excess spread (the amount by which the interest paid by the borrowers on the underlying loan exceeds the amount of interest owed on the insured obligations).
+The assumption for the voluntary conditional prepayment rate (CPR) follows a similar pattern to that of the CDR.
 The current level of voluntary prepayments is assumed to continue for the plateau period before gradually increasing over 12 months to the final CPR, which is assumed to be 15% in the base case.
-For transactions where the initial CPR is higher than the final CPR, the initial CPR is held constant and the final CPR is not used.
-These assumptions are the same as those the Company used for December 31, 2014.
+For transactions where the initial

+CPR is higher than the final CPR, the initial CPR is held constant and the final CPR is not used.
+These CPR assumptions are the same as those the Company used for December 31, 2015.

 In estimating expected losses, the Company modeled and probability weighted sensitivities for first lien transactions by varying its assumptions of how fast a recovery is expected to occur.
-One of the variables used to model sensitivities was how quickly the conditional default rate returned to its modeled equilibrium, which was defined as 5% of the initial conditional default rate.
+One of the variables used to model sensitivities was how quickly the CDR returned to its modeled equilibrium, which was defined as 5% of the initial CDR.
 The Company also stressed CPR and the speed of recovery of loss severity rates.
-The Company probability weighted a total of five scenarios as of December 31, 2015.
-The Company used a similar approach to establish its pessimistic and optimistic scenarios as of December 31, 2015 as it used as of December 31, 2014, increasing and decreasing the periods of stress from those used in the base case.
+The Company probability weighted a total of five scenarios as of December 31, 2016.
+The Company used a similar approach to establish its pessimistic and optimistic scenarios as of December 31, 2016 as it used as of December 31, 2015, increasing and decreasing the periods of stress from those used in the base case.